Skip to content

 Wrapping it Up

 There are many strategies you can use to help market your book.
-Having your book on Amazon is probably on the top of the list.
-Just be sure to optimize your listing to help make it discoverable.
-Research effective keywords, categories, and descriptions.
+Having your book on Amazon is probably at the top of the list.
+Just be sure to optimize your listing to make it more discoverable.
+Research and use effective keywords, categories, and descriptions.
 Analyze what other books in your genre are doing in this area.
 Take what you learn and create a slam-dunk Amazon book strategy.

 For even more information on Amazon book marketing, visit: